 Exams and Tests

-If you think you have been exposed to the virus, call your health care provider before your visit.
-This will give the staff a chance to take steps to protect themselves and other patients during your office visit.
+If you think you have been exposed to the virus, call your health care provider before your office visit.
+This will give the staff a chance to take steps to protect themselves and other people during your office visit.

-Your health care provider might also do the following tests:
+Your provider might also do the following tests:

 - Chest x-ray

 - A method or technique to detect the virus, called RT-PCR

 - White blood cell count